 3. Put a down payment on a property.

 We encourage our clients to pursue homeownership and quit throwing money down the rent drain.
-Therefore, one of the best things to do with your money is to put a down payment on a property.
+Therefore, one of the best things to do with a cash windfall is to put a down payment on a property.
 If possible, put down 20% of your mortgage, and you’ll be way ahead in the long run.
 If you already own a home, this could be a fantastic opportunity to secure a rental property.

 A healthy down payment can help you:

 - Eliminate mortgage insurance: This is insurance for the mortgage company should you ever default on your mortgage.
 For you, it’s just money you’ll never see again.